joolsa/Tmp231241/README.md

     pip install -r requirements.txt

-In order to generate a persona of a dimensionality reduction algorithm, two files are required (normal and transposed file).
-Once the two files are generated, the files are sent to automatic persona generation to generate the personas and their attributes. read more: https://persona.qcri.org"
+To generate a persona using the output from a dimensionality reduction algorithm, two files are required (normal and transposed file).
+Once the two files are generated, the files can be sent to Automatic Persona Generation to generate the personas and their attributes.
+Read more: https://persona.qcri.org.